| Are there 'alternatives' to animal experiments?

 Conclusions drawn from animal research, are likely to delay

-It is imperative and urgent to end all animal experiments
+progress, mislead and do harm to the patient " It is imperative and urgent to end all animal experiments

 without delay, opening the way to a change in direction towards